Chinomnso-Okechukwu/Unit-3/README.md

 ### System Diagram
 ![systemdiagram](SYSTEMDIAGRAM1.png)
+This image is the system diagram for this application.
+It shows the main components of the perfume inventory app clearly indicates the input, output and main actions.

 ### Flowchart
 ![flowdiagram](FLOWCHART1.png)
+This is the flowchart for the initial algorithm for the login system which is shown and explained in the Development section.

 ### Test Plan
 | Test Number | Description                                                                                  | Input Data/Instructions                                                                                                                   | Expected Results                                                                                                                                                              |